darkeclipz/bar-db/README.md

 The goal of BarDB is to store market data structured as OHLCV candles as efficiently as possible.
 This document aims to explain an implemenation of a database that is optimized to solve this specific problem.

-To keep in mind if we should, instead of being to busy trying to figure out if we could, it is important to compare this solution against other implementations with a relational database and a schemaless database.
+To keep in mind if we should, instead of being too busy trying to figure out if we could, it is important to compare this solution against other implementations with a relational database and a schemaless database.

 ## Binary storage format